Train Test Split: What It Means and How to Use It

 Test the model on “Features” and “Target” and evaluate the performance.

-I want to emphasize again that training on an entire data set and then testing on that same data set can lead to overfitting.
-Overfitting is defined in the image below.
+I want to emphasize again that training on an entire dataset and then testing on that same dataset can lead to overfitting.
+Overfitting is illustrated in the image below.
 The green squiggly line best follows the training data.
 The problem is that it is likely overfitting on the training data, meaning it is likely to perform worse on new data.

 train test split overfitted data graph